-Goodenow, a Jackson, was the representative for Ohio's 11th congressional district from 1829 to 1831.
+Goodenow was the representative for Ohio’s 11th congressional district and was a Jackson.
+He served from 1829 to 1831.

 From Dec 1829 to Apr 1830, Goodenow missed 22 of 68 roll call votes, which is 32.4%.
 This is much worse than the median of 14.6% among the lifetime records of representatives serving in Apr 1830.
 The chart below reports missed votes over time.